ibm-cloud-docs/assistant-data/tutorial-slots-complex.md

 ## Next steps
 {: #tutorial-slots-complex-deploy}

 Deploy your dialog skill by first connecting it to an assistant, and then deploying the assistant.
-See [Building a client application](/docs/services/assistant-data?topic=assistant-data-api-client) for more details.
+For more details, see [Deploying](/docs/services/assistant-data?topic=assistant-data-deploy-custom-app).